apache/incubator-warble-server/docs/source/design-general.rst

 Agents and Nodes (referred to in this segment as `clients`) communicate with the Warble Server using a three-stage protocol:

-1. First time a client is started, it generates an async key pair for encryption and subsequent verification/signing.
+1. First time a client is started, it generates an async RSA key pair (default key size is 4096 bits) for encryption and subsequent verification/signing.
 The private key is stored on-disk on the client host, and the public key is sent to the node registry on the master, along with a request to add the client to the node registry as a verified client.
 The Server registers a unique API key for each client, and binds the public key to this API key.

 2. Once verified, a client can request test targets and parameters from the node registry at the Server.
 This data is sent back to the client